 The Board currently has six Directors comprising five Non-Executive Directors and the Executive Managing Director.
 Four of the Non-Executive Directors including the Chairman are Independent Directors.
-One Non Executive Director is not an independent Director.
+One Non-Executive Director is not an independent Director.
+The Board has considered the tenure of Terence Hebiton on the Board and factors relevant to a determination of his independence.
+The Board considers that Terence Hebiton's tenure does not compromise his independence for the reporting period.
+Terence Hebiton has notified the Board of his intention to retire at the Annual General Meeting in 2021 and will not stand for re-election.